 - Think through gift suggestions very carefully.
 For a senior with dementia, even the most harmless gift might be dangerous.
 It is best to stick to necessities: a warm blanket, a favorite kind of food, comfy slippers.
 If members of the family ask for specific gift suggestions, the gift of respite care is one that is always welcome!
 A professional home care agency, like Hearts at Home In-Home Care, can offer gift certificates for specialized dementia care – providing a priceless gift for both the senior and his or her members of the family.

 For additional tips and resources related to making the holiday season as pleasant as you possibly can for those with dementia, connect with Hearts at Home In-Home Care.
 Our home care team is highly trained in the most compassionate, patient, and creative care at home techniques to help seniors stay as safe, independent, and engaged as possible.
-Call us now at 913-440-4209 for more information about our top-rated home care assistance in Kansas City.
+Call us now at 913-440-4209 for more information about our top-rated home care assistance in Kansas City and surrounding communities.